protohaven/protohaven_api/README.md

   * Shift swaps load, individual shifts can be clicked and overridden
   * Areas have some leads assigned to them
   * Shop techs list can set interest, expertise, shift and can view clearances
+  * In incognito window (not logged in) cannot make edits to tech data, shift data
 * https://api.protohaven.org/instructor/class
   * Loads classes for instructor, including attendance data
   * Adding, editing, and deleting availability in calendar works